 - Monitoring of database and server resources

-- Does it offer a risk-free evaluation period with a free trial, demo, or money-back guarantee?
+- Risk-free evaluation period with a free trial, demo, or money-back guarantee

-- A fair price that represents the worth of the product and is in line with its quality
+- Fair price that represents the worth of the product and is in line with its quality

 - Easy-to-use interface with alert options.
 How quick is the tool at notifying about resource shortages and declining performance?